exhuma/config_resolver/README.rst

   If an application is upgraded and expects new values to exist in an old version file, it should notify the user.

-* It should be possible to override the configuration on a per installed instance, even per-execution.
+* It should be possible to override the configuration per installed instance, even per execution.

 ``config_resolver`` tackles all these challenges in a simple-to-use drop-in module.
-The module uses no additional external modules (no additional dependencies, pure Python).
+The module uses no additional external modules (no additional dependencies, pure Python) so it can be used in any application without adding unnecessary bloat.

-Additionally, the existing "default values" mechanisms in Python is broken, in that cannot have two different default values for the same variable name in two different sections.
+One last thing that ``config_resolver`` provides, is a better handling of default values than instances of ``SafeConfigParser`` of the standard library.
+The stdlib config parser can only specify defaults for options without associating them to a section!
+This means that you cannot have two options with the same name in multiple sections with different default values.
+``config_resolver`` handles default values at the time you call ``.get()``, which makes it independent of the section.